 Talk for Writing (T4W) Kindy-Year 2

-T4W is an unique process that uses spoken activities and actions to develop writing skills.
-Quality writing is created by first expanding and developing students oral language skills and then teaching the necessary steps for exceptional sentence, paragraph and text construction.
+T4W is a unique process that uses spoken activities and actions to develop writing skills.
+Quality writing is created by first expanding and developing student's oral language skills and then teaching the necessary steps for exceptional sentence, paragraph and text construction.
 This approach also offers students with learning and language difficulties an opportunity to develop stronger writing skills.